 The Direct Heating (DH) Fixing System significantly reduces heat required for the fusing roller while improving the efficiency of heat transfer.
 Heating the fusing roller directly with a halogen heater made this possible to reconcile energy saving and high definition, without spoiling the user-friendliness of multifunction copiers.

-In energy saving of a multifunction copier, it is important to reduce power consumption at standby, which is said to be about 90% (*1) per day.
+In energy saving for multifunction copiers, it is important to reduce power consumption at standby, which is said to be about 90% (*1) per day.
 Consequently, "energy-saving mode" was spawned to automatically shift to a power-save status when a certain time passes while the device remains idle.
-QSU (Quick Start-Up) is a technology to quickly recover a multifunction copier to be ready for use from energy-saving mode (sleeping), but the speed required for start up depends on the time required to warm the fusing roller to operating temperature once it’s cold.
+QSU (Quick Start-Up) is a technology to quickly recover a multifunction copier to be ready for use from energy-saving mode (sleeping), but the time required for startup depends on the time required to warm the fusing roller to operating temperature once it's cold.

 Challenge a fixing technology to provide immediate warm up and transfer heat efficiently

 Ricoh has evolved a fusing unit with a unique QSU technology spawned from the first generation QSU equipped on a product in 2001.
 It has moved to the second generation for high-speed devices and to the third generation color QSU, which adopts the IH fixing system. n heater.
 This enabled to make a smaller diameter fusing roller (belt) with a thinner wall and to reduce heat required significantly.
 Beyond that, the new system uses a fixing pad to maintain contact width, rather than using the elasticity and larger diameter of the roller.
 It is structured to secure the necessary contact width for fixing and to keep the equivalent heat quantity given to a toner, even if the roller diameter is small.